 Students must enroll in three seminars or upper-level courses during their junior and senior years.
 Elective seminars must be approved by the DUS, who can provide a list of appropriate courses.

 The senior essay is a research paper written usually in one term in LAST 491.
 Students choose their own topics, which may derive from research done in an earlier course.
 The essay is planned in advance in consultation with a qualified adviser and a second reader.

 In preparing the senior essay, Latin American Studies majors may undertake field research in Latin America.
 Students are encouraged to apply for summer travel grants through the Council on Latin American and Iberian Studies to conduct field research for their senior thesis.
 The Albert Bildner Travel Prize is awarded to an outstanding junior who submits an application in Spanish or Portuguese in addition to the English application essay.
 Information about these and other grants is available on Yale's Student Grants & Fellowships website.

 A list of courses intended as a guide to students in preparing their programs is available at the office of the DUS and on the Council on Latin American and Iberian Studies website.
 Qualified students may also elect pertinent courses in the Graduate School and in some of the professional schools with permission of the director of graduate studies or professional school registrar and the DUS.

 Students are strongly encouraged to take advantage of study abroad opportunities during summers or through the Year or Term Abroad program.
-For more information, see Academic Regulations, section K, Special Arrangements, “Year or Term Abroad.”
+For more information, see Academic Regulations, section K, Special Academic Programs, “Year or Term Abroad.”